flexport/spec-view/README.md

-# NOTE: THIS GEM IS IN A PRELIMINARY STATE AND IS NOT READ FOR HUMAN CONSUMPTION
+# NOTE: THIS GEM IS IN A PRELIMINARY STATE AND IS NOT READY FOR HUMAN CONSUMPTION

 As such, it has not been published yet.
 Work that remains to be done to get this ready for prime time: